xiix0/scam/README.md

-Your boss is a few sandwiches short of a picnic.
+Civilization is the limitless multiplication of unnecessary necessities.
+		-- Mark Twain